 - Extensions of stay

 - Filling out non-US financial aid forms and letters

 - Personal counseling to adjust to a new culture and language

 - Financial counseling and budgeting

 *MI can arrange a mental health appointment for personal issues at no cost to students.

 An F-1 student visa is available for non-immigrant students who wish to enter the United States for the purpose of engaging in full-time study.
 Musicians Institute is approved by the United States Government to issue Certificates of Eligibility.
 The spouse and unmarried minor children of a student may accompany the student to the United States or follow to join the student at a later date.
 The dependent family members will be admitted with F-2 status.

-MI Japan is the official Japanese partner of MI Hollywood.
+MI Tokyo is the official Japanese partner of MI Hollywood.
 If you are a Japanese citizen applying to MI Hollywood, please click on the link above to learn how MI Japan can help you with musical preparation, completing your application, and making your move to Los Angeles as smooth as possible.

 How to Obtain a Visa:

 - Apply and be accepted by Musicians Institute (see form here)